bdhammel/faraway-farms/README.md

 Inception V3 was chosen because it is the most accurate model per number of parameters.
 In theory, fewer parameters will reduce the likely hood of overfitting.

 In addition to this, the convolutional layers after the 6th concatenation node are dropped.
-This was done for the same reason.
+This was done to further reduce the number of parameters to avoid overfitting.

 ### Object Detection

 RetinaNet was selected as the object detection model because of its success in identifying densely packed objects [1].
-This is attributed to the implementation of a weighted loss function, dubbed focal loss, which addresses the issue of class imbalance between objects of interest and the image background.
+This is attributed to the implementation of a weighted loss function, dubbed focal loss, which addresses the issue of class imbalance between objects-of-interest and the image background.

 A modified version of the open-source package built by the authors of [1] is included in this repo.
 Because of the rapidly evolving capabilities of the open-source repo, **I recommend using an unaltered version of [2] and not the one contained here.**